DamianAtlass/fridge-sensor/readme.md

 sudo apt install libopenblas-dev
 ```
 ### Setup email notifications
-If you do not wish notifications you can simply set the flag *-nomail* and skip this step.
+If you do not wish to receive email notifications you can simply set the flag *-nomail* and skip this step.
-Otherwise, fill you the *.env_template* and rename it to *.env*.
+Otherwise, fill the *.env_template* and rename it to *.env* .
 Make sure that you set the appropriate setting in your email client of choice.

 ### Run the script